OCD and Addiction

 OCD and addiction often co-occur.
 Learn all about this dual diagnosis and find effective treatment help at Detox.com

-OCD, also known as obsessive-compulsive disorder, is an anxiety-based mood disorder that grows progressively worse with time.
+OCD, also known as obsessive-compulsive disorder, is an anxiety-based mood disorder.
 When OCD and addiction join forces, you’re actually dealing with two different brain disorders that feed on one another.
+In a recent study of 38,157 veterans who suffer from OCD, researchers found that more than one-third (36.7%) had some type of substance use disorder (SUD).

 OCD develops out of overwhelming obsessions and compulsions that leave you unable to control your behavior.
 The temporary relief and pleasure that drugs and alcohol bring can quickly become a way of coping with OCD’s effects.
 This attempt to cope only works to worsen the effects of obsessive-compulsive disorder and pave the way for addiction to develop.